-First, wait for water levels to lower.
-Trying to cross a raging river after a heavy rainfall is dangerous, if not reckless.
+- Wait for water levels to lower.
+Trying to cross a raging river after heavy rainfall is dangerous, if not reckless.
 Letting the water level lower is much safer.
 You will have more control over your body and won’t struggle as much against the water.
 It is far easier to cross in shallow than deep water, especially if you have to carry all your gear.

-Face upstream and use those trekking poles to help pull yourself across.
+- When crossing rivers and streams, face upstream and use those trekking poles to help pull yourself across.
 The MSR Dynalock Trail Backcountry Poles are great budget-friendly poles and the Black Diamond Distance FLZ Z-Poles are great because you can fold them away when not in use.
-Hydration packs, hydration bladders and water purification tablets or filters (the Lifestraw and Sawyer Squeeze are very popular filters) are all highly recommended gear items to look into for your hiking adventures.
+Hydration packs, hydration bladders and water purification tablets or filters (the LifeStraw and Sawyer Squeeze are very popular filters) are all highly recommended gear items to look into for your hiking adventures.

-The time of day can also be important.
-If there was a lot of snow, the sun would melt the snow and water levels would rise.
+- The time of day can also be important.
+For example, if there has been a lot of snow, the sun would melt the snow, and water levels would rise.
 Try crossing in the morning, if possible, to avoid snowmelt or afternoon thunderstorms.

-If you are crossing on rocks, look for sturdy rocks that won’t shake or move when you put your weight on them.
+- If you are crossing on rocks, look for sturdy rocks that won’t shake or move when you put your weight on them.
 Test each rock out before moving completely to avoid any falls or injury.
 Also, note that the rocks can be really slippery.
 Get shoes with good grip on the bottom to avoid any unnecessary slippage.
-The Merrell Moab 2 are the hiking boots of my choice and I couldn’t say enough about them.
-If I’m crossing in a stream instead of over rocks on top of the stream, I will throw on my handy-dandy Chaco sandals.
+The Merrell Moab 2 are my hiking boots of choice and I couldn’t say enough positive things about them.
+And if I’m crossing through a stream instead of over rocks on top of the stream, I will throw on my handy-dandy Chaco sandals.
 They have great arch support and don’t slide around on my foot.
 I’ve seen people hike insane peaks in Chaco’s in the summer in a few different places; they’re all-around great shoes.

-Hiking through, and next to, natural water sources is beautiful and fun but can be dangerous.
+- Hiking through, and next to, natural water sources is beautiful and fun but can be dangerous.
 Make sure to bring proper gear and remember to check local weather for flash floods, heavy rains, or large snow falls.
-Whether you like easy hikes or a day trek, prepare yourself for all possibilities.
-Enjoy the natural beauty, mountain lakes, fauna, and other world-class spectacular views I have no doubt you will see.
+Whether you prefer an easy walk or a full-day trek, give yourself ample time and be prepared for all possibilities.
+Enjoy the natural beauty, mountain lakes, fauna and greenery, and other world-class spectacular views I have no doubt you will see.